 When & where is CREATE 2023?

-CREATE begins in-person on the 23rd of April.
-The initial classroom time begins on the afternoon of the 23rd to the morning of the 30th April 2023, at Tombarra,
+CREATE begins in-person on the 3rd of September 2023.
+The initial classroom time begins on the afternoon of the 3rd with 6 days in class, students leave on the morning of the 10th.
+We will be hosted at the historic Althorp Estate at Northamptonshire, UK.

-At the end of the online portion, we come together for a final 3-day digestion session 19th- 22nd September 2023, again at Tombarra.
+At the end of the online portion, we come together for a final 3-day digestion session 29 April til 2nd May 2023, again at Althorp.

 Where do I stay for the practicums?

-We have accommodation for you on-site at Tombarra.
+We have accommodation for you on-site at Althorp Estate.
 Food is provided.
 Special meal requests can be considered.

 Is this an online or in-person program?

 Both (see above.)
-The twenty-two weeks are online with the beginning and final practicum in-person.
+The 8 months are online with the beginning and final practicum in-person.

 How many people can attend?